 Enhancing Healthcare Team Outcomes

 Aspiration pneumonia carries enormous morbidity and mortality.
 Delays in diagnosis and treatment result in a prolonged hospital stay and additional complications.
-The management of aspiration pneumonia is with an interprofessional team that consists of a nurse practitioner, primary care provider, internist, infectious disease specialist, radiologist, and pulmonologist.
+The management of aspiration pneumonia is with an interprofessional team that consists of a nurse practitioner, primary care provider, internist, infectious disease specialist, radiologist, pulmonologist, and a speech-language pathologist.

 ICU nurses need to recognize aspiration and take appropriate measures.
 The head of the bed should be elevated, and if there is suspicion of aspiration, a swallow study should be performed before initiating feedings.
 The nurse should work with the clinician on educating the patient and family to minimize risks.
 A dietary consult should be made to determine the optimal method of providing nutrition.
 Patients need to be observed for respiratory distress.
 Further, these patients need pressure sore preventive measures and prophylaxis for deep vein thrombosis.